Mind, matter and being

 You are one with the conscious universe

-Since you are consciousness, and reality is unified, you are one the conscious universe.
+Since you are consciousness, and reality is unified, you are one with the conscious universe.

 The physical universe can be understood as an informational system